min2ha/ukwa-site/content/target/17050/index.en.md

   "subject": "UK General Election 2015"
 }

-# ME Association: It’s time to write to your General Election candidates, February 2015

 The ME Association is a British charity that provides information to patients and raises funds for research into ME and chronic fatigue syndrome.